simonanewton/week_3/README.md

 ## Description

-This project creates an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

-* AS AN employee with access to sensitive data
-* I WANT to randomly generate a password that meets certain criteria
-* SO THAT I can create a strong password that provides greater security
+This project creates a webpage with a button that generates a random password based on inputs chosen by the user.
+The user is prompted to choose a password length and whether to include lowercase, uppercase, numbers, or symbols in the generated password.
+The program then randomly chooses functions that return values that the user has chosen to include for as many times as the chosen length.
+The generated password is then written to the webpage for the user to copy and use at their discretion.

 ## Goals